-TNC scientists have mapped a climate corridor that allows species to escape growing climate impacts and find new homes where they can thrive.
+TNC scientists are mapping climate adaptation passages that allow species to escape growing climate impacts and find new homes where they can thrive.

 Many of the world’s species are on the move because of climate change.
 In North America, species are shifting their ranges north and to cooler places and higher elevations to adapt to a changing climate.
 In Nevada’s ecosystems, species will be increasingly stressed and are projected to migrate as they adapt to changing conditions.